svelte-add/bulma/README.md

 npm init svelte@next
 ```

-Finally, run this command in your project directory to set up Tailwind CSS:
+Once that is set up, run this command in your project directory to set up Bulma:
 ```sh
 npx apply manuel3108/svelte-add-bulma # --no-ssh
 ```